-Receiving or maintaining the tax advantages of agricultural or wildlife management valuation, commonly called ag or wildlife exemptions, is easier with the experts of Plateau on your side.
-Our staff includes registered tax consultants, uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.
+Plateau wildlife biologists are also registered property tax consultants uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.

 Allows you to further protect and manage your property’s natural habitat, through liberalized deer harvest opportunities and extended seasons.